pbastowski/meteor-typescript/README.md

 #### The old way... without SystemJS

+What I really mean by "the old way" is that you can use this package, in most cases, as a direct replacement for Babel/ecmascript in your existing Meteor apps.

-If you want a different module system on the client side, like when you're not using SystemJS, for example, then you can specify it in a **tsconfig.json** file located in the root directory of your app.
+So, if you want a different module system on the client side, like when you're not using SystemJS, for example, then you can specify it in a **tsconfig.json** file located in the root directory of your app.
 The contents of this file must be as shown below.
 The only option read from this file is the `module` setting.
 Everything else is